tomasvera24/DSP_audio_feature_extraction_project/README.md

 Part 2

 Next, we analyzed the signals to obtain summary statistics that highlight differences between the music genres using block-based analysis.
-We use block_based analysis to computer extract short-time (local) features, and then summarize these local short-time features with a summary statistic (mean, standard deviation)
+We used block based analysis to extract short-time (local) features, and compute a summary statistic of each feature (mean, standard deviation)

 Project datafiles provided by Yon Visell